Kushinagar: As a Buddhist pilgrimage site

 The Parinirvana Stupa (Nirvana Chaitya) is located just behind the Parinirvana Temple.
 It was excavated by Carlleyle in the year 1876.
-During excavations, a copper plate was found, which contained the text of the Nidana Sutra and the statement that plate had been deposited in the Nirvana Chaitya by one Haribala, who also installed the reclining Buddha statue in the temple.
+During excavations, a copper plate was found, which contained the text of the Nidānasutta and the statement that plate had been deposited in the Nirvana Chaitya by one Haribala, who also installed the reclining Buddha statue in the temple.